 - NHSC 9-374

-- Additional locations and video conference options are available.
-Please email email@example.com to process the request.
+- Additional locations are available.
+Please email firstname.lastname@example.org to request an additional site.

 The University of British Columbia Division of Continuing Professional Development (UBC CPD) is fully accredited by the Committee on Accreditation of Continuing Medical Education (CACME) to provide study credits for continuing medical education for physicians.
 This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, and approved by UBC CPD.
 You may claim a maximum of 1.5 (x 10 sessions) hours (credits are automatically calculated).
 This Group Learning course meets the certification criteria of the College of Family Physicians of Canada and has been certified by UBC CPD for up to 1.5 (x 10 sessions) Mainpro+ credits.
 Each physician should claim only those credits he/she actually spent in the activity.